RunestoneInteractive/RunestoneServer/pip/source/Assignments/week6.rst

 Try passing some different parameter values in the invocation of the function **game**, in order to see how it works.
 Remember, a function invocation is the same as a function call.
 (Remember the last problem in Problem Set 4 and all the examples from the textbook?)

+In the code windows below, there is a big chunk of code that is provided to you that you should **not change**, except perhaps to add some print statements temporarily to figure out what it's doing.

-1. (1 point) Change the invocation of the function game in the code below, so that the maximum number of wrong guesses is 3.
+1. (1 point) Change the invocation of the function game at the bottom of the code below, so that the maximum number of wrong guesses is 3.

 .. actex:: ps5_1

+    #### Don't change any of this provided code ######

     def guess(blanked, guessed_already, manual = True):
         """Return a single letter (upper case)"""